• Services

 The wheels are turning as we look ahead to the cannabis sales expected by late 2024, provided the legislative process doesn't introduce delays.
 Advocates and stakeholders will be keenly watching as Ohio navigates the intricacies of legislating and launching a recreational cannabis market that promises both growth and challenge.

 With Ohio’s election decision, the state joins Pennsylvania border states New Jersey, New York, Delaware, and Maryland in legalizing cannabis.
-Though the Keystone State has not made a formal decision, if you need any assistance with PA Cannabis Law, please do not hesitate to reach out to me at bsheppard@norris-law.com.
+Though the Keystone State has not made a formal decision, if you need any assistance with PA Cannabis Law, please do not hesitate to reach out to our attorneys in our Cannabis Law Practice Group.

 Visit Profile